mlibrary/umich-lib-ui/www/README.md

 ## Development

-## www / the design system site

 Make sure that you have the Gatsby CLI program installed:
 ```sh
 npm install --global gatsby-cli
 ```

-Then run from this `site` directory:
+Then run from this `www` directory:
 ```sh
 gatsby develop
 ```